gitpod-io/apache-example/README.md

 ## ⚠️ Note on Xdebug

 There's a known issue with Xdebug's server listening feature.
 You can track the progress and share any suggestions in the [GitHub issue](https://github.com/Eetezadi/Gitpod-Apache-PHP-Xdebug/issues/1).
-Thanks for your patience!
+Thanks for your help!

 ## Try or Contribute